FAQ

 Can I use any brand of Chain Lube?

-All oil based products should be fine.
-[See below when using Wax Film Lubes] Use the flow adjustment knob to adjust between thinner and thicker oils.
+Most oil based products will be fine.
+[If your lube has a emulsion liquid that might evaporate, remove and cap the bottle between applications.]{Do not use Pro Gold--It will damage the o-rings} [See below when using Wax emulsion Lubes] Use the flow adjustment knob to adjust between thinner and thicker oils.
 Flow adjustment screw is pre-set at full open position.
 Try this setting first.
 If there is oil deposited between the rollers, this is too much.
 Turn knob clockwise, 1 turn at a time, to adjust for your lubes application sweet spot rate.
 Lubes with some color and thickness are easier to see when you apply them.

-If your using Wax film lubes, based on our experience, we only recommend Silca Super Secret.
+If you're using Wax emulsion lubes, based on our experience, we only recommend Silca Super Secret.
 This product requires the least added steps and has independently tested to be the best of this type of lube.
-[See Zero Friction Testing Web Site] Products like White Lightning and Squirt are not recommended because they will cause clogging of the oil ports when the fluid dries between applications.
-The emulsifier will also dry up in the squeeze bottle.
-When using Silca Super Secret, shake well before applying, turn the flow adjustment knob completely closed between applications and rinse off the guide roller sprocket with warm water and an old toothbrush.
-Yes this is a little more work but worth it.
+[See Zero Friction Testing Web Site] Products like White Lightning and Squirt are not recommended.
+When using Silca Super Secret, [or any other wax emulsion lube] shake well before applying.
+When finished, remove the bottle, screw on the cap to keep the emulsifier from evaporating.
+Remove the flow knob from the tool.
+Rinse out the lube passages in hot water for a minute, using an old toothbrush to clean it.
+Finish by blowing out the tool with compressed air.
+Re-install flow knob.
+Turn the flow knob back to your preferred setting.
+Set aside ready for the next use.
+Yes, this is a little more work but worth it.
+Only takes 2 minutes.

 Do I need to clean the chain before Lubing?